jeremyjcheng/recipe_rating_predictor/README.md

 ### NMAR Analysis

-We believe that the missingness in teh '`description`' column is Not Missing At Random (NMAR).
+We believe that the missingness in teh `description` column is Not Missing At Random (NMAR).
 This is because whether a recipe includes a description likely depends on the unobserved factors such as the effort or motivation of the person submitting it, or their confidence in the recipe's uniqueness or quality.

 To convert this from NMAR to Missing At Random (MAR), we would need access to additional variables related ot contributor behavior or user profile information(e.g. how many recipes a user has submitted, how often others engage with their content, or whether they are verified contributors).
-These variables could help explain the missingness in `'description'` and allow us to determine whether the absence of a description is linked to something observable rather than unobservable.
+These variables could help explain the missingness in `description` and allow us to determine whether the absence of a description is linked to something observable rather than unobservable.

 ### Missingness Dependency

-To explore whether the missingness of `'description'` might be dependent on other observable columns, we conducted permutation tests with the following variables: `'minutes'`, `'avg_recipe_rating'`, and `'few_ingredients'`.
+To explore whether the missingness of `description` might be dependent on other observable columns, we conducted permutation tests with the following variables: `'minutes'`, `'avg_recipe_rating'`, and `'few_ingredients'`.

 ### Minutes and Description